 It may come as a surprise but linen use actually dates back 36,000 years!
 A cave in Georgia was discovered to contain dyed flax fibers, which is proof that people utilised wild flax fibres to create fabrics similar to modern-day linen.
 There is also evidence to support the theory that linen textiles are amongst the oldest – straw, seed, yarn, and fabric fragments dating back to 8000 BC have been found around Swiss lakes.
 The fabric was also used as a symbol of wealth and light in ancient Egyptian mummification, and white linen was chosen to be worn daily in ancient Egypt because of the extreme heat.

 Who knew that linen is one of the oldest known fabrics used for human consumption, and the flax plant from which it comes is so diversely utilised?
 We certainly didn’t.
 As a fabric, linen is chosen for its durability and its ability to keep us cool or warm, depending on which we need, though it is a little more expensive because the flax plant requires a lot of tending to.
 Also, although it creases easily and is not stretchy, it will last its buyer a very long time.
 It’s also completely biodegradable, which makes it one of the most eco-friendly materials we have at our disposal.

-If you’ve been wanting some clothing that will last you a very long time, here are three of our favourite brands that use linen to craft beautiful garments:
+If you’ve been wanting some clothing that will last you a very long time, here are a few brands that love linen as much as we love them: